seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Is it not strange, Canidius,
 That from Tarentum and Brundusium
 He could so quickly cut the Ionian sea,
 And take in Toryne?
-You have heard on’t, sweet?
+You have heard on't, sweet?

 **CLEOPATRA**
 Celerity is never more admired